michaelkrog/blaubergvento-python/README.md

 This module has roots in the [dukaonesdk](https://github.com/dingusdk/dukaonesdk/blob/master/readme.md) but has been rewritten from scratch in order to better separate responsibilities into different classes, while still being able to reuse shared logic.

-The primary goal for this module is to create a Javascript client that makes communicating with Blauberg Vento(and its derivatives) a simple task.
+The primary goal for this module is to create a Python client that makes communicating with Blauberg Vento(and its derivatives) a simple task.

 ## Installation